The best time of year to visit Dubai – and top things to do in winter

 Things to do

 While the heat may be sweltering in the summer months, hotel and attraction prices stay rather cool compared to the peak season.
 With all of Duabi’s ultramodern grandeur, some of the best experiences are actually held inside the impressive architecture.
 With the sun beating down outside, seek out Ski Dubai for snowsports, or maybe head to IMG Worlds of Adventure for Dubai’s largest indoor theme park with immersive worlds and rides.
 Be transported into a vibrant universe with touch technology and high-tech sound at AYA, an immersive entertainment experience.
-Or if you are a football fan, head over to Real Madrid World filled with over 40 attractions all centred around the beautiful game.
+Or if you are a football fan, head over to Real Madrid World, filled with more than 40 attractions all centred around the beautiful game.

 The city also has some of the world’s best spas.
 For a luxury Arabian hammam experience, set your eyes upon the Atlantis, The Palm for Awaken Spa, a peaceful retreat offering bespoke treatments, world-renowned products and advanced technology.
 Or book a session at the Saray Spa at JW Marriott Marquis Dubai for group visits such as pamperings on a girls’ day or a spa journey for couples in a private treatment room.